gvwilson/sensibleadventures/wrestler/wrestler.md

 and wincing as her weight comes down on her bloodied toe.
 "Hoy, Walker, good weather!"

-The blot becomes the Anuat's solid bulk.
+The blot becomes the Nukilik's solid bulk.
 Half a head shorter than the magician, the hunter is wide across the shoulders and waist.
 His face is the colour of bleached driftwood,